diesilveira/labeller_img_python_telegram_BOT/README.md

 In TOKEN you must write the token of your bot, previously created following the steps of telegram https://core.telegram.org/bots

-  In resume:
+  For create a bot with telegram and get your TOKEN:
-  send /newbot to BotFather from your telegram then you must set the name, shortname and description(optional)
+  * send /newbot to BotFather from your telegram
+  * then you must set the name, shortname and description(optional)

-  botFather send you your TOKEN.
+  * botFather send you your TOKEN.

 In PATH_FOLDER you must put the path of the folder that contains your set images